 - Switch off you Moto G XT1068/XT1069 completely.
 Enter into bootloader mode.

-- For doing so, press and hold Volume down + Power button simultaneously till you enter bootloader mode.
+- For doing so, press and hold the Volume down + Power button simultaneously till you enter bootloader mode.

-- Connect your phone to PC.
-Navigate to the folder (where you’ve extracted all the files) and open command prompt.
-For doing so, press and hold the Shift key (on keyboard) and click right mouse button in a free space.
+- Connect your phone to the PC.
+Navigate to the folder (where you’ve extracted all the files) and open the command prompt.
+For doing so, press and hold the Shift key (on keyboard) and click the right mouse button in a free space.
 Now select the option named Open Command window here.

 - Type the following commands in the command prompt and hit enter:

 mfastboot.exe flash partition gpt.bin mfastboot.exe flash motoboot motoboot.img mfastboot.exe flash logo logo.bin mfastboot.exe flash boot boot.img mfastboot.exe flash recovery recovery.img mfastboot.exe flash system system.img_sparsechunk.0 mfastboot.exe flash system system.img_sparsechunk.1 mfastboot.exe flash system system.img_sparsechunk.2 mfastboot.exe flash system system.img_sparsechunk.3 mfastboot.exe flash modem NON-HLOS.bin mfastboot.exe erase modemst1 mfastboot.exe erase modemst2 mfastboot.exe erase cache mfastboot.exe erase userdata mfastboot.exe reboot

 - Move the file ‘update_nofsg.zip‘ to the Moto G internal storage.
 Your phone signal will lose.
 But don’t panic as we’ll be recovering the same in our next step.

 - Now type this command in the command prompt window and hit enter:

 - This will install the CWM Philz Touch Recovery on your Moto G

 - Then access the recovery mode by selecting Recovery in the bootloader screen.